-On the constant search for the perfect azure blue perennial, Monkshood is always near the top of my list with its intense indigo blue color that seems to glow in the autumn garden.
+On the constant search for the perfect azure blue perennial, Monkshood is always near the top of my list with its intense indigo color that seems to glow in the autumn garden.
 Shooting up 4 feet high in the fall, the flower has unique blue ‘hoodies’ arranged down the stem.
 It also happens to be one of the most toxic plants known to man.
 According to Wikipedia:

 Aconitum, also known as “the queen of poisons“, aconite, monkshood, wolf’s bane, leopard’s bane, women’s bane, devil’s helmet or blue rocket, is a genus of over 250 species of flowering plants belonging to the family Ranunculaceae.

 This plant has a long storied history.
 Going back to medieval times, it was used in medicinal gardens and even further back, Romans used it to poison wolves, thus one of the common names- wolf’s bane.
 Native Americans used the poison to arm their arrows when hunting game.
 On the flip side, the plant has also graced English cottage gardens for centuries, becoming a stalwart fall performer.
 Because it is extremely poisonous, deer give it a wide berth, and I have never found any evidence of deer browsing.

 Here in Maryland, the plant starts to bloom in late September and continue until a killing frost much later in the fall.
 The stately spires of hooded blue blooms resemble delphiniums, but are much easier to grow and longer lasting.
 Hardy as far north as zone 3, this is a tough plant that is hard to kill.